Neoregelia spectabilis

-Neoregelia spectabilis, the fingernail plant, is a species of flowering plant in the family Bromeliaceae, native to the South Brazilian rainforest.
+Neoregelia spectabilis, the fingernail plant, is a species of flowering plant in the family Bromeliaceae.
+It is native to the South Brazilian rainforest.
 Growing to 40 cm tall by 80 cm wide, it produces rosettes of up to 30 red-tipped strap-shaped leaves, the inner leaves coloured red; and, in summer, blue flowers with red or purple bracts.

 The specific epithet spectabilis means showy or spectacular.

 With a minimum temperature of 10 C, N. spectabilis is cultivated as a houseplant in temperate regions.
 It has gained the Royal Horticultural Society's Award of Garden Merit.